lukaszgardecki/library-app/README.md

 # Library-app

 A library management system that allows you to store, retrieve, update and delete books' and users' data.
-The users can make reservations for books and than borrow them.
+The users can make reservations for books and then borrow them.

 ## Technologies and libraries
 Project is created with: